dougeby/IntuneDocs/InTuneDocs/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 ### Get started with the forum

-1. On the forums page, enter Microsoft Intune in the Forums box, then select it from the list.
+1. On the forums page, enter Microsoft Intune in the Forums box, then select it from the list.<br>
 ![Intune forum select control](./media/forum-select-intune.png)
-2. You'll now see Microsoft Intune in your list of selected forums.
+2. You'll now see Microsoft Intune in your list of selected forums.<br>
 ![Intune selected in forums control](./media/forum-selected-intune.png)

 ### Microsoft Intune UserVoice product feedback site